 PRO: You’ll get to know your employees better

 Spending time together in a small group setting allows you to get to know more about your employees than you would learn from day-to-day interaction.
 You may find out more about work-related matters, such as a project they’ve been working on but haven’t had time to discuss with you.

 You may even discover they have ideas, skills and interests that you were previously unaware of, which might allow them to contribute to the organization at a higher level.

 A sports team.
 Your favorite restaurant.
 Your obsession with Shark Week.
 You never know what you might bond with an employee over.

 In a diverse work environment, it’s important to recognize that some people will feel perfectly comfortable sharing details from their personal lives, while others will not.
-Getting out of the office to socialize can provide more reserved employees a setting in which they’re more at ease and willing to talk about outside interests, allowing you to strengthen your relationships.
+Getting out of the office to socialize with employees can provide more reserved team members with a setting in which they’re more at ease and willing to talk about outside interests, allowing you to strengthen your relationships.

 PRO: It can increase employee engagement

-Speaking of stronger relationships: Having a strong relationship with your employees is key to growing employee engagement.
+Speaking of stronger relationships: Socializing with employees outside of work is key to growing employee engagement.
 Taking the time to get to know your employees shows that you value them as members of your team.